FRANC: A Lightweight Framework for High-Quality Code Generation: Evaluation Results

 The relevance scores $0$ and $1$ are automatically computed based on the syntax check and quality score computed in Phases 3 and 4, respectively.
-For the remaining snippets (\ie that are compilable and free of smells), the relevance score is assigned manually by two researchers.
+For the remaining snippets, the relevance score is assigned manually by two researchers with 3 years of experience.
 They independently provide the rating by judging the intention of the prompt and their reflection on the generated suggestion.
-The Cohen's kappa score of the inter-raters' agreement is $0.815$, which indicates a strong agreement between the raters~\cite{mchugh2012interrater}.
+The Cohen's kappa score of the inter-raters' agreement is \textbf{$0.815$}, which indicates a strong agreement between the raters~\cite{mchugh2012interrater}.
 We resolved the disagreements through discussion.
 After resolving these disagreements, we computed the $NDCG_{@10}$ for \franc{} and compared it with the $NDCG_{@10}$ for the original rank produced by the underlying model.